RedPointGlobal/redpoint-rpi/docs/greenfield.md

 The Interaction CLI offers optional features (SMTP, storage, Redpoint AI, etc.) in two ways:

-1. **During initial setup** — after generating your base config, the CLI walks through each available feature and lets you include it in one go.
+1. **During initial setup:** after generating your base config, the CLI walks through each available feature and lets you include it in one go.
-2. **After deployment** — add features to an existing overrides file at any time:
+2. **After deployment:** add features to an existing overrides file at any time:

 ```bash
 bash deploy/cli/interactioncli.sh -a redpoint_ai    # add a specific feature